 Situated right between Carmel-by-the-Sea and Big Sur sits Point Lobos State Nature Preserve.
-Nestled along the coastline, Point Lobos is a gorgeous natural habitat filled with flora and fauna.
+Nestled along the coastline, Point Lobos is a gorgeous natural habitat filled with flora and fauna of all kinds.
 The walking trails are easy for even the smallest kids, and there is plenty to see and do.
 If the beach is your thing, there are several ways to walk down to the sand and oceanfront.
-If you like watching sea mammals, numerous clifftop spots are sprinkled throughout the 1,300-acres for watching sea lions, otters and sometimes whales.
+If you like watching sea mammals, numerous clifftop spots are sprinkled throughout the 1,300-acres for watching sea lions, playful otters, nesting birds and sometimes whales.

 We brought sandwiches and found a nice spot to relax near the ocean.
 Afterwards we poked around the rocks and peered into tide pools teeming with marine life.
 (Look but don’t touch!)
 At one point, we stumbled upon a pair of geese that seemed very territorial.
 Not wanting to upset them, we continued on our way.
-The sea breeze and salty air made us all feel so outdoorsy!
+The sea breeze and salty air made us all feel the great outdoors.

 Find out more about Point Lobos State Nature Preserve here.

 Monterey County is also known as a culinary destination – particularly for seafood.
 Maybe it began with Cannery Row during the area’s original life as a fishing center.
 Now there are so many wonderful places to eat here – seafood or not.
 Here’s a short list of our recent memorable dining experiences.